 Apply to Idaho State University

-Applications for Fall 2023 Admission opened in October 2022 and applicants are encouraged to apply well before December 1st.
+Applications for Fall 2024 Admission opened September 1, 2023 and applicants are encouraged to apply well before December 1st.
+We will begin evaluating applications in January and applicants will be notified of admission decisions by the end of May 2024.

 Application Requirements